ampproject/amphtml/extensions/amp-script/amp-script.md

 The `amp-script` component allows you to render widgets and other UI using custom third-party JavaScript, e.g. a React component.

 {% call callout('Important', type='caution') %}
 `amp-script` is in active development and under [experimental availability](https://www.ampproject.org/docs/reference/experimental.html).
-It's subject to breaking API changes and should not be used in production.
+It's subject to breaking API changes and should not yet be used in production.
 {% endcall %}

 ### A simple example